Everything you need to know about: bullet trains in Japan

 Japanese bullet train conductor on a platform

-The shinkansen network currently consists of seven high-speed lines, plus two smaller routes, and together they cover the country.
+Shinkansen network currently consists of seven high-speed lines, plus two smaller routes, and together they cover most of the country.
 The most popular tourist routes have (unsurprisingly) multiple departures a day.
 For example, the Shinkansen Tokyo to Kyoto route has up to 31 departures.

 Tokyo to Hiroshima bullet train